icon-project/xcall-multi/docs/sui-xcall.md

 #### Balanced Package
 - **Modules**: Asset Manager, xCall Manager, Balanced Dollar.
 - **Identifiers**: Each package has one package ID and three cap IDs (one for each module).
 Cap IDs are akin to contract addresses in other chains.
-- **Usage**: Cap IDs are used for configuring Balanced in other chains, while the package ID is used for function calls from the Sui side.
+- **Usage**: While configuring balanced in other chains, we configure Cap ID for each module.
+Like sending message from icon would require sending to specific cap id.

 ## Conclusion